stuerp/foo_vis_spectrum_analyzer/docs/README.md

 Determines the opacity of the artwork when displayed.

+`Artwork blur`

+Specifies the number of pixels used for the Gaussian blur.
+A higher value increases the blurring.

 `Artwork file path`

 A fully-qualified file path or a foobar2000 script that returns the file path of an image to display on the graph background.